ibm-js/deliteful/docs/SidePane.md

 ### Security

 This widget has no specific security concern.
-Refer to `delite/Widget` documentation for general security advice on this base class that `deliteful/SidePane` is using.
+Refer to [`delite/Widget`](/delite/docs/master/Widget.md) for general security advice on this base class that `deliteful/SidePane` is using.

 ### Browser Support